bram-atmire/bram-atmire.github.io/_posts/2018-12-02-100-days-of-code-day-94-Familiekiosk.markdown

 This would remove the need for separate hardware (raspberri pi + custom controller), because the digibox/set top box is already there and comes with a remote ...

+# Documentation pull request

+Saw a few opportunities to tweak the docs and [sent in a Pull request](https://github.com/TeamScheire/familiekiosk/pull/3).

 # Done and TODO

 Prior to today, my dad had ordered the parts.
 We basically put together the whole thing, hardware and software, in a couple of hours.
 The thing that remains is to deploy/install in my grandmother's home.